georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/paginate-search-results.md

 }
 ```

+%  TEST[catch:missing]

 ## Scroll search results [scroll-search-results]

 ::::{important}
 We no longer recommend using the scroll API for deep pagination.
-If you need to preserve the index state while paging through more than 10,000 hits, use the [`search_after`](#search-after) parameter with a point in time (PIT).
+If you need to preserve the index state while paging through more than 10,000 hits, use the [`search_after`](paginate-search-results.md#search-after) parameter with a point in time (PIT).
 ::::